Shoulderstand Pose (Sarvangasana) Themed Yoga Lesson Plan: Free Download

 1. Relieves Stress: Shoulderstand is a cooling posture, it helps draw attention inwards.
 Practice if you have anxiety, stress, or fear.
 Combine headstand with yogic breathing (long, slow breathes) and you have a recipe for instant calm.

 2. Increases Focus: When you turn upside down, you increase blood flow to the brain.
-This can help to improve mental function, and increase you sense of focus.
+This can help to improve mental function and increase your sense of focus.

 3. Strengthens Shoulders & Arms: While holding yourself up in a shoulderstand, you are pushing down into the ground with your forearms, to keep pressure off your head and neck.